Slicer/Slicer/Docs/developer_guide/script_repository/gui.md

 ### Set crosshair jump mode to centered by default

-You can change default slice jump mode (when application starts or the scene is cleared) by copy-pasting the script below to your [.slicerrc.py file ](../user_guide/settings.md#application-startup-file).
+You can change default slice jump mode (when application starts or the scene is cleared) by copy-pasting the script below to your [.slicerrc.py file](user_guide/settings.md#application-startup-file).

 ```python
 crosshair=slicer.mrmlScene.GetFirstNodeByClass("vtkMRMLCrosshairNode")